-2.4.6 REINSTALLING GAS CHART
+3.4.6 UPGRADING AND REINSTALLING GAS CHART

-iBall Instruments is dedicated to keeping our products Enhanced to better accommodate the needs of our customers.
+iBall Instruments is dedicated to keeping our products enhanced to better accommodate the needs of our customers.
 Field operations are constantly demanding program additions, deletions, and modifications which we respond to as needed.
 We are also enhancing our products as our customers bring valuable and practical program "wish-list" items to our attention.
-Be sure to check our website for the latest Gas Chart revisions to stay up to date.
+Be sure to check our website regularly for the latest Gas Chart revisions to stay up to date.

-You have 2 options to upgrade your current version:
+You have 2 options to upgrade or reinstall your current version:

-- 1) REPLACE Install a new version over the top of an old version. - 2) CLEAN Install a new version after removing an old version.
+REPLACE - Install a new version over the top of an old version.
+CLEAN - Install a new version after removing an old version.